paciowg/advance-directives-fsh/input/pagecontent/index.md

 ### Audience/Expected Users
 <p>
 The audience for this IG includes architects and developers of healthcare information technology (HIT) systems in the US Realm that exchange clinical and non-clinical data.
 Business analysts and policy managers can also benefit from a basic understanding of the use of FHIR profiles across multiple implementation use cases.
-Finally, Quality Reporting Agencies, Standards Development Organizations (SDOs), Payors, Providers and Patients could benefit from this IG.
+Finally, Quality Reporting Agencies, Standards Development Organizations (SDOs), Payors, Providers and Patients will benefit from this IG.
 </p>

 ### How to read this Guide